oleng/hugo_github/content/blog/google-api-library-explained.md

 ---
 title: "Google's official API client libraries explained"
 date: 2020-11-09T16:23:40Z
 tags: [ 'development','python' ]
 draft: false
 ---

-The goal of this short explanation is to attempt to maintain a placeholder for self reminder, creating a central bookmark on important (relevant) links that reflect their most current state on library for services, as they have somewhat complex to navigate sites for official libraries.
+The purpose of this short explanation is an attempt to maintain a self reminder in the form of central bookmark on important (relevant) links that reflects their most current state on Python library for Google services, as they have somewhat complex to navigate sites for official libraries.
 Not as unusable as Microsoft or several other dinosaur companies, but enough to waste non trivial amount of time.
 In the past I've encountered period of limbo, around 2017 to early 2019, where few of their client library were stuck in a state of deprecation without clear direction on what that means for users.